Background and Context

 Summary

-Self-service is an important customer engagement method and, in many segments, it is the requestor’s preferred way to get information about our products, services, processes, and policies.
+Self-service and Community are important customer engagement methods and, in many situations, it is the requestor’s preferred way to get information.
 Self-service activity is many times greater than assisted support activity.
 Requestors seek information via company-provided self-service mechanisms, communities, and social networks.

 A requestor (customer, partner, or user) doesn’t necessarily distinguish an organization’s self-service mechanisms from what is available through communities and social networks.

 Our goal is to provide a view of the health and value of knowledge offerings across all relevant channels.
-As a starting point, we are looking at the activity via self-service mechanisms and the assisted support center.
+As a starting point, we are looking at the activity via self-service, communities, and assisted support channels.